keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.6.0 =
-This upgrade introduces a lazy loading feature and new meta query arguments (and filter).
+This upgrade introduces new meta query arguments (and filter).
+Other features: Faster query and lazy loading.
 See the change log.